-Dr. Dean Luethi serves as the Director of the School of Music at Washington State University.
-He received his Bachelor of Music in Vocal Music Education from the University of Wisconsin–Green Bay, his Master of Music in Choral Conducting from the University of South Florida in Tampa, and his Doctor of Musical Arts in Choral Music from the University of Illinois–Urbana/Champaign.
-Before working at WSU, Luethi was a high/middle school choir and musical theatre director in the Green Bay (WI) School District.
-He also served as a visiting instructor at the University of South Florida in Tampa.
+Dr. Dean Luethi serves as the Director of Choral Activities and Associate Professor in the School of Music at Washington State University.
+He received degrees from the University of Wisconsin–Green Bay, University of South Florida in Tampa, and University of Illinois–Urbana/Champaign.
+Before pursuing advanced degrees, Dean was a high/middle school choir and musical theatre director in the Green Bay area.

-Dean lives with his wife, Ruth Boden, in Pullman, Washington.
-In his free time he enjoys amateur photography, piloting his drone, and spending time with their two cats.
-For more information, visit deanluethi.com.
+Dean lives with his wife in Pullman, Washington.
+In his free time Dean enjoys amateur photography, woodworking, and spending time with their two cats.

 Choirs have their own culture, and newcomers to our programs can often feel intimidated not knowing what to expect.
 This session provides tools to engage and welcome your new singers into the culture and retain them for future years.

 Choral programs offer unique cultures in which our singers feel heard, understood, and seen.
 By fostering this sense of belonging, we can provide a unique opportunity for singers to grow, emote, perform, and find a creative outlet.
 This session will provide you with an understanding of why singers join choir and how to keep them in choir.